anuragkanojiya1/MyHealthPassport/README.md

   - Tap "Insights" on any chart for detailed analysis and recommendations.

 - **Voice-Based Interaction:**
-  Engage with various features using voice commands powered by Google AI services.
+  Engage with various features using voice commands powered by Google speech services.

 - **Emergency Contacts:**
   Access essential emergency contacts quickly in critical situations.